siddhant-99/ibm_crackcovid/README.md

 ### Connect Google Maps APIs for location

+Google Maps Platform is a set of APIs and SDKs that are managed from the Google Cloud Platform Console (also referred to as the Cloud Console).
+To get started with Google Maps Platform you need to:

+- Create a billing account
+  - Go to the Google Cloud Platform Console.
+  - Click the menu button  and select Billing.
+  - Set up your billing account.
+  - If this is your first billing account, on the Billing page:
+    - Click the Add billing account button.
+    - Follow the steps to set up your first billing account.
+  - If you already have a billing account, on the Billing page:
+    - Click the billing drop-down and select Manage billing accounts.
+    - You'll see a list of your current billing accounts.
+    - Select Create account
+    - Follow the instructions to set up your next billing account.
+- Create a project
+  - Go to the Google Cloud Platform Console.
+  - Click the menu button  and select Home.
+  - Click the project drop-down and select NEW PROJECT.
+  - On the New Project page, fill in the required information.
+    - *Project name*: Accept the default or enter a customized name.
+    - *Project ID*: Accept the default or click EDIT to enter a customized ID.
+    - *Billing account*: Select a billing account for the project (if you only have one billing account, you won't see this option).
+    - *Location*: If you have an organization you want to link your project to, click Browse and select it, otherwise choose "No organization".
+  - Click **CREATE**
+- Enable the following APIs
+  - Go to the Google Cloud Platform Console.
+  - Click the menu button  and select APIs & Services > Library.
+  - On the API Library page, locate Maps and click VIEW ALL (15).
+  - On the Maps page, click the following APIs to enable.
+    - Maps JavaScript API
+    - Geocoding API
+    - Distance Matrix API
+    - Directions API
+- Get, add, and restrict an API key
+  - Go to the Google Cloud Platform Console.
+  - Click the project drop-down and select or create the project for which you want to add an API key.
+  - Click the menu button  and select APIs & Services > Credentials.
+  - On the Credentials page, click Create credentials > API key.<br>
+The API key created dialog displays your newly created API key.
+  - Click Close.<br>
+The new API key is listed on the Credentials page under API keys.
+(Remember to restrict the API key before using it in production.)

 ### Send score data to IBM cloudant DB and retrieve from there for app

 ## License